lextm/jekyll-theme-chirpy/_posts/2007-8-31-inno-setup-and-ispp.md

 And now I find Inno Setup Newsgroup and Inno Setup Extensions Wiki, so most problems can be solved following the tips.

-ISPP is mentioned so many times by IS experts which means it is a “must have” tool.
+ISPP is mentioned so many times by IS experts which means it is a "must have" tool.
 Yes, after reading about it I find most missing features of IS in this useful preprocessor.

 Inno Setup can serve most people while only a few of them learn and use ISPP.
-For example, I’ve been using IS for a long time and finally decide to learn ISPP today.
+For example, I've been using IS for a long time and finally decide to learn ISPP today.
 <!--more-->